 While our workspaces, workflows and workload have adjusted these last weeks, performance-related conversations have fallen by the wayside for many, as it’s been tricky for many people leaders to be clear about how to hold people accountable.
-Iis for this reason that performance management conversations become more important than ever.
+It is for this reason that performance management conversations become more important than ever.

 Often, leaders think of performance management as just applying to performance reviews; however, performance management applies to an ongoing process of communication between a supervisor and an employee that occurs throughout the year, in support of accomplishing the strategic objectives of the organization.
 The communication process includes clarifying expectations, setting objectives, identifying goals, providing feedback, and reviewing results.

-Our aim in this post is to provide a practical, step-by-step process for people leaders to assess the effectiveness of their existing performance management systems and identify a plan to calibrate it in these uncertain times
+Our aim in this post is to provide a practical, step-by-step process for people leaders to assess the effectiveness of their existing performance management systems and identify a plan to calibrate it in these uncertain times.

 1. Check your biases about performance management